 I never realized how common colorectal cancer was until having to go through it myself.
-I’ve met several people that that have been in my situation.
-I learn a lot of tips and tricks from them and do my own research online.
+I’ve met several people that that have been in my situation; they were young, healthy and had colon cancer.
 According to the American Cancer Society, colorectal cancer is the third most common cancer diagnosed in both men and women in the United States.
-It’s estimated that in 2017 the number for colorectal cancer cases in the United States will be:
+It’s estimated that in 2021 the number for colorectal cancer cases in the United States will be:

 Being overweight or obese